nwoolls/MultiMiner/README.md

 MultiMiner
 ==========
 ### Your coins.
 Your pools.
 Your way.
-__MultiMiner__ is a graphical application for crypto-coin mining.
+__MultiMiner__ is a graphical application for crypto-coin mining on Windows, OS X and Linux.
 MultiMiner simplifies switching individal devices (GPUs, ASICs, FPGAs) between crypto-currencies such as Bitcoin and Litecoin.

 MultiMiner uses the underlying mining engine ([cgminer][1] by default) to detect available mining devices and then presents a user interface for selecting the coins you'd like to mine.